andrew121410/Limonium/README.md

 ## Log Function

-The log function will search the logs for the text you specify.
+The log function will search the logs for the text you specify, and will open up nano with the results.

 ### Optional Log Arguments
 1. --path `The path to the logs.` (default is ./logs/)